mph-/dsp-notebooks/README.md

 $ git clone https://github.com/mph-/dsp-notebooks.git
 ```

-You will also need to install jupyter.
-If you are not experience with Python packages, it is easiest to install Anaconda, https://www.anaconda.com/distribution/
+You will also need to install the Python package Jupyter or Microsoft vs code.
+Jupyter is provided as part of Anaconda, https://www.anaconda.com/distribution/

+Other required Python packages are:
+1. numpy
+2. scipy
+3. matplotlib
+4. pyaudio
+5. ipywidgets

 Running
 -------

-You can then run the notebooks either through an IDE or from the command line:
+You can then run the notebooks either through an IDE (such as Microsoft vs code with Python extensions) or from the command line:

 ```console
 $ cd dsp-notebooks